pahud/awscdk-jsii-template/README.md

 ## bump the version and push to your repository

-bump to a specific release version number, i.e. `v0.1.0`
+To bump a specific release version number, i.e. `v0.1.0`
 ```sh
 $ yarn bump --release-as v0.1.0
 ```